digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.eb.2022.12.22.md

 # To do

-- Make a github repository to version the used csv.
-It will be the "mannually changeable" part of the project, opposed to directus that is the automated part of the project.
+- ~~Make a github repository to version the used csv.
+It will be the "mannually changeable" part of the project, opposed to directus that is the automated part of the project.~~

 - Relabel the falcon with the bigger labels

-- Try to host correctly the dbgi map with geoserver
+- Try to host correctly the dbgi maps with geoserver

 - Prepare the inserts for the mass spec analysis

 - Optimize the communication between QGIS and iNaturalist

+- Find a way to update CSVs with other CSVs without loosing information marked

 # done

+- Make a github repository to version the used csv.
+It will be the "mannually changeable" part of the project, opposed to directus that is the automated part of the project.

 # Perspectives